JTFouquier/biogps_dataset/README.md

 - `http://localhost:8000/dataset/full-data/E-GEOD-16054/gene/1017/`
 - `http://localhost:8000/dataset/full-data/BDS_00001/gene/1017/`

+## Misc.
+Information

 ### Does your dataset have interesting tissue groups or organ systems?

 If so, then change the color_idx in the json metadata (ex: admin/dataset/biogpsdataset/2509/) accordingly to group samples into meaningful groups.
 This is done manually due to the numerous variations of possible sample groupings

+### Make sure to run Flake8, prior to pushing code to biogps_dataset repository.